SimonHansul/DEBBase.jl/README.md

 # DEBBase.jl

 Functions to run reserveless DEB and DEB-TKTD models, including mixture effects. <br>
-The idea of DEBBase is to serve as a simple base model for DEB-TKTD modell
+The idea of DEBBase is to serve as a simple base model for DEB-TKTD modelling.
+The purpose of DEBBase is explicitly not to provide functionality for parameter estimation or other kinds of analyses, but only to provide a base model.
+This base model should be extendable and modular.
+The modular DEB modelling framework is under development.

 ## Features